ddmitov/reteti/README.md

 The matching tokens frequency is the number of matching search request tokens found in a document divided by the number of all tokens in the same document.
 Short documents with high number of matching tokens are at the top of the results list.

+## Name

+Reteti was one of three [giraffe calfs orphaned during a severe drought around 2018 and saved thanks to the kindness and efforts of a local community in Kenya](https://science.sandiegozoo.org/science-blog/lekiji-fupi-and-reteti).

+Today we use complex data processing technologies thanks to the knowledge, persistence and efforts of many people of a large global community.
+Just like the small Reteti, we owe much to this community and should always be thankful to its members for their goodwill and contributions!

 ## [Thanks and Credits](./CREDITS.md)

 ## [License](./LICENSE)